 By contrast, the fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
 There is no law against such things.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 If we live by the Spirit, let us also be guided by the Spirit.
 (Galatians 5:16-25)

 The solution for winning our battle with sin is to walk with God in the Spirit.
 The Spirit will guide us, strengthen us against sin, and transforms our lives.
 But we must make a choice of who will guide us.
 Paul writes:

 But if I build up again the very things that I once tore down, then I demonstrate that I am a transgressor.
 For through the law I died to the law, so that I might live to God.
 I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.
 (Galatians 2:18-20)

-Does Paul’s theology go against any of our church doctrine?
+Does Paul’s theology go against any of our church doctrines?
 If so, perhaps we need to reconsider that doctrine.